Non-Human Identity Observability Platforms: A Comprehensive Guide

 • Reporting and Analytics: Does the platform provide comprehensive reporting and analytics capabilities?
 Look for features like customizable dashboards, real-time alerts, and detailed audit trails to gain actionable insights into NHI behavior.

 Imagine you're a security architect evaluating NHI observability platforms for a large financial institution.
-The institution has a complex hybrid cloud environment with thousands of NHIs, including service accounts, API keys, and cloud workloads.
+The institution has a complex hybrid cloud environment with thousands of NHIs, including service accounts, api keys, and cloud workloads.

 You would prioritize platforms that offer:

 1. Broad coverage across all cloud providers and on-premises data centers.
+This is critical because a financial institution's infrastructure is often distributed and complex.

 2. Seamless integration with the existing SIEM system for centralized security monitoring.
+For a financial institution, consolidating security data is paramount for detecting sophisticated threats and meeting regulatory requirements.

 3. Robust analytics to detect anomalous NHI behavior and potential fraud.
+Financial institutions are prime targets for fraud, so advanced analytics are essential for identifying suspicious patterns indicative of compromise or malicious intent.

 A recent survey found that 75% of organizations consider integration capabilities a critical factor when selecting an NHI observability platform (Source: Cybersecurity Research Firm).